thindil/steamsky/bin/doc/MODDING.md

-  replaced with name of skill used to notice other ships, `{ConditionName}` which later will be replaced with name of attribute used to raise crew member condition, `{DodgeSkill}` which later will be replaced with name of skill used to dodge enemy attacks in character's combat.
+  replaced with name of skill used to notice other ships, `{ConditionName}` which later will be replaced with name of attribute used to raise crew member condition, `{DodgeSkill}` which later will be replaced with name of skill used to dodge enemy attacks in character's combat, `{UnarmedSkill}` which later will be replaced with name of skill used when character fight without weapon.
 - Inside help text you can use some tags for formatting text:
   `{u}some text{/u}` for add underline for text, `{b}some text{/b}` to made
   bold characters and `{i}some text{/i}` for italic font.